Zoo & Aquarium Exhibit Glass Restoration — We Restore What Animals, Visitors & Time Destroy

 Our Zoological Work Protocol

-Glass Restoration Inc. operates under a complete confidentiality protocol for all zoological engagements — facility layouts, security measures, animal management procedures, and behind-the-scenes operations remain entirely private.
+Glass Restoration Inc. operates under a complete confidentiality protocol for zoological engagements — facility layouts, security measures, animal management procedures, and behind-the-scenes operations remain entirely private.
 We do not share photographs of restricted areas without explicit permission.
-We do not use facility names in advertising without authorization.
+Where a facility has authorized us to share their name — like Busch Gardens Tampa Bay and ZooTampa — we're proud to.
+Where confidentiality is required, we hold it completely.
 We coordinate directly with curators and facility directors on access scheduling, animal management during work, and safety protocols specific to each exhibit environment.

 We operate in compliance with OSHA safety standards including Lockout/Tagout protocols for motorized containment systems and hydraulic gate assemblies where applicable.
 Our process uses water-based systems with zero toxic compounds — animal-safe in every application.
 Dust mitigation protocols are implemented in all enclosed exhibit environments.